andness/learning-truffle/tutorial/part06a-source-code-information-and-debugging.md

 ```

 So I decided to add that.
 And it's something you can try doing too if
-you want, otherwise you'll find it in the source code for this chapter.
+you want, otherwise you'll find it in the source code for this

-## Integrating with the IDE debugger
+chapter.